hoshisabi/hoshisabi.github.io/rpg/burgess/notes.md

   * Eventually get to the mine, statues outside, hear sounds of hundreds of pickaxes
   * fell asleep in the mine
   * woke up tied down like gulliver from gulliver's travellers
-  * human in the midst named molliver
+  * human in the midst named Molliver
   * they think that the korreds work for creeping lynn as well
-  * we convinced molliver that korreds weren't working with her either
+  * we convinced Molliver that korreds weren't working with her either
   * he had us untied and escorts us through an illusionary wall
 * We come to a bridge with 3 flaming skulls
   * they attacked until we rushed past them